Typeaux/AIPromptGenFemale/README.md

 # Random Prompt Generator

 This Python script generates random prompts by selecting items from predefined categories.
 Each category contains a list of items from which one is randomly chosen to create a prompt.
 The generated prompt is displayed in a graphical user interface (GUI) and can be copied to the clipboard for further use.
+Download the latest version here: https://github.com/Typeaux/AIPromptGenFemale/releases/tag/v0.1

 ## How to Use